JoeFriedlander/cloudDance/README.md

 ### Main tech used
 Vue.js + Vue Router + Vuetify, Node + Express, Moment, uuid
 ## Installation
-Note: The project is divided into a vue `frontend` folder and a node `backend` folder
+Note: The project is divided into a vue `frontend` folder and a node `backend` folder, each with their own package.json
 ### Prerequisites

 * Node v12.8.2+